cbump229/New-light-informal-settlement-id/Population Map/PopulationMap_README.md

 #### 02_combine_dataset
 This notebook is responsible for
-- creating a new csv containing all of the information from the original datasets.
+- creating a new csv containing all of the features from the original datasets.
 - adjusting the names of columns and splitting the coordinate back to Longitude and Latitude.

 #### 03_graph_cairo